hamzauguz/travel-doc/privacy-policy-en.md

 You can stop all data collection by uninstalling the Application.
 You may use standard uninstall procedures available on your device or the app store.

-You can also **disable location access** from your device settings, which may limit some features.
+You can also disable location, camera, and gallery access from your device settings, which may limit some features.

 ## Data Retention Policy

 User-provided data will be retained for as long as you use the Application and for a reasonable time afterward.
+Images captured or uploaded for AI analysis are **not stored permanently**.

 To request deletion of your data, contact:
 📧 [hamzaoguz123@gmail.com](mailto:hamzaoguz123@gmail.com)

 ## Children